dotnet/docs-maui/docs/user-interface/layouts/custom-layout.md

 .NET MAUI's layouts have pre-defined layout managers to handle their layout.
 There are two main approaches to defining your own custom layout logic:

 1. Create a custom layout type, which is usually a sub-class of an existing layout type or of <xref:Microsoft.Maui.Controls.Layout>, and override the  <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> method in your custom layout type.
 Then, provide an <xref:Microsoft.Maui.Layouts.ILayoutManager> implementation that contains your custom layout logic.
 For more information, see [Create a custom layout type](#create-a-custom-layout-type).
 1. Implement <xref:Microsoft.Maui.Controls.ILayoutManagerFactory> and register the implementation with the app's service provider.
-Use this implementation to define which layout manger is to be used for each layout type.
-In this scenario it's possible to define a new layout manager for an existing layout type, such as providing a custom layout manager for <xref:Microsoft.Maui.Controls.Grid>, with different layout rules.
-This can be useful for situations where you want to add a new behavior to a layout but don't want to update the type of an existing widely-used layout in your app.
+This will replace .NET MAUI's default layout manager with your own.
 For more information, see [Implement a layout manager factory](#implement-a-layout-manager-factory).

 ### Create a custom layout type